All About Chronic Low Back Pain: Clifton Pain Specialists

 - Behavioral approaches such as biofeedback may be used.
 This technique uses an electromyography machine and involves placing sensors on your skin that measure your body’s physiological signals (such as breathing, heart rate, muscle movement, and tension, etc.).
 Based on the feedback received, your doctor suggests different strategies in real-time (usually based on breathing, relaxation, and movement) to change those results and improve symptoms.

 Some of the most recommended treatments by our lower back pain specialists at our clinics in NJ are:

-If you are seeking treatment for low back pain relief in NJ or PA, our Clifton-based back pain specialists can help.
+Are you seeking treatment for low back pain relief in NJ or PA?
+Our Clifton-based back pain specialists can help.
 Request a consultation below to schedule an appointment and get the best treatment plan for your needs at Premier Pain Clinics.

 How do I know if my low back pain is chronic?

 Acute back pain lasts anywhere from a few days to about 12 weeks, and it is usually intense.
 Chronic back pain lasts more than 12 weeks and it persists even after the cause is addressed.
 It may range from mild to severe, but it is typically experienced every day and affects quality of life.

 Are alternative therapies and interventional pain management safe?

 Studies have shown these types of treatments are quite effective in treating low back pain.
 Although there are possible (mild) side effects, the risk of complications with these procedures is minimal.
 Our treatments at Premier Pain Clinics are safe, minimally invasive procedures that allow the patient to resume their normal life within a short period of time.
 Feel free to contact us to know more about our clinics and treatments.

 When should I see a doctor about my low back pain?